Comprehensive and Progressive Agreement for Trans-Pacific Partnership: Cambodia

+On 17 June 2025, Cambodia created a government task force to study the feasibility of joining CPTPP.
+In December 2025, Nikkei Asia reported that Cambodia had submitted its application to join the CPTPP trade pact.

 China

 Chinese leaders have made aspirational statements about joining the TPP since 2013.
 In May 2020, Chinese Premier Li Keqiang said that China was willing to consider joining CPTPP.
 Meanwhile, General Secretary of the Chinese Communist Party Xi Jinping said at an Asia-Pacific Economic Cooperation (APEC) summit in November 2020 that China would "actively consider" joining CPTPP.

 In December 2020, Japan Foreign Minister Toshimitsu Motegi has said that "TPP-11 sets high standards for regulations on e-commerce, intellectual property and state-owned enterprises", suggesting the amount of government intervention in the Chinese economy will not meet CPTPP requirements.

 China's application to CPTPP is unlikely to gain traction.
-Although not a member of CPTPP, the U.S. can exercise the "Wrecking amendment" (Article 32.10) within the United States–Mexico–Canada Agreement to dissuade Canada and Mexico from voting in favour of the Chinese application.
+Although not a member of CPTPP, the U.S. can exercise the "poison pill" clause (Article 32.10) within the United States–Mexico–Canada Agreement to dissuade Canada and Mexico from voting in favour of the Chinese application.

 On 16 September 2021, China formally applied to join CPTPP.

 Japan Economy Minister Yasutoshi Nishimura was quoted by Reuters: "Japan believes that it's necessary to determine whether China, which submitted a request to join the TPP-11, is ready to meet its extremely high standards"; indicating that Japan would not support the Chinese application under the current circumstances.

 Former Australian Trade Minister Dan Tehan indicated that Australia would oppose China's application until China halts trade strikes against Australian exports and resumes minister-to-minister contacts with the Australian government.
 Also, Australia has lodged disputes against China in the WTO on restrictions imposed by China on exports of barley and wine.

+On 17 April 2026, it was reported that during a state visit to China by Vietnamese President Tô Lâm, Vietnam expressed its support for China’s accession.

 Costa Rica

-Costa Rica filed its application to join the CPTPP trade pact on 11 August 2022.
-Costa Rica was invited to begin accession talks by CPTPP, an Accession Working Group for Costa Rica to be chaired by Peru and vice-chaired by Canada and New Zealand.
+Costa Rica filed its application to join the CPTPP trade pact on 11 August 2022 as part of recently elected President Rodrigo Chaves Robles's strategy of strengthening trade with Asian economies.
+Costa Rica was invited on 28 November 2024 to begin accession talks by the CPTPP commission at its 8th meeting, an Accession Working Group for Costa Rica chaired by Peru and vice-chaired by Canada and New Zealand was created.
 On 28 April 2025, Japan and Costa Rica agreed to work together to support Costa Rica's bid to join the trade bloc.
+At the 9th CPTPP meeting on 20 November 2025 the commission planned to finish the negotiations and add Costa Rica by years end.
+Negotiations concluded 6 May 2026.
+Now the Costarican congress must approve the treaty.